simhnna/iliasCorrector/readme.md

 * Exporting produces a csv formatted file as described above

 ## Warning
 Nearly no error checking is done.
-Please make sure the grades you import are correctly formatted and that the files you place inside `iliasCorrector/data` follow the scheme of files that are downloaded from ILIAS when using the function to download all submissions in a single archive.
+Please make sure the grades you import are correctly formatted and that the files you place inside `data` follow the scheme of files that are downloaded from ILIAS when using the function to download all submissions in a single archive.
 You are advised to inspect the code yourself before actually using it.

 ## License